 - Chronic trouble sleeping

 - Over excitement

 - Decreased blood platelets

-Ritalin has been used since the 1950 to treat a variety of conditions such as depression, fatigue syndrome and narcolepsy.
+Ritalin has been used since the 1950s to treat a variety of conditions such as depression, fatigue syndrome and narcolepsy.
 It is commonly prescribed for Attention Deficit Hyperactivity Disorder (ADHD).
 It has helped thousands of patients control their symptoms.
 The drug is abused by many teenagers for its stimulant effect.
 Even when prescribed by a doctor taking too much may have some undesirable changes in the user’s brain when used over time.
 There is also the potential for abuse.
-According to a survey 24% of high school students abuse Ritalin and Adderall.
 More and more teens are abusing the drug thinking they are safer than other street drugs.
 It is unfortunate that they can easily get access to the drugs.
 Abuse starts slowly and the user builds tolerance with time and they need more doses and this could lead to convulsions, headaches or even hallucinations.
-They might result to snorting as they search for a bigger rush.
+Some resort to snorting as they search for a bigger rush.